View New Upcoming retreats

 *Sotāpanna*, Sakadagami**, Anagami**, Arahant***.

-With Sakadāgāmi-Insight, two hindrances are significantly weakened, three skillful perceptions of reality are significantly strengthened, and all wholesome and skillful qualities are significantly developed.
+With Sakadāgāmi-Insight, two hindrances are significantly weakened, three skilful perceptions of reality are strengthened considerably, and all wholesome and skilful qualities are significantly developed.

-The way you meditate to create the conditions for Sakadāgāmi-Insight is similar to the way you meditated for Sotāpanna-Insight, except your now focus primarily on weakening the conditions that support any underlying tendency within your mind toward attraction and aversion.
-This inclination of the mind toward sensitivity to attraction & aversion happens naturally by itself as an expression of Sotāpanna-Insight.
+The way you meditate to create the conditions for Sakadāgāmi-Insight is similar to the way you meditated for Sotāpanna-Insight, except you now focus primarily on weakening the conditions that support any underlying tendency within your mind toward desire and aversion.
+This inclination of the mind toward sensitivity to desire & aversion happens naturally by itself as an expression of Sotāpanna-Insight.

 Your meditation structure for Sakadāgāmi.